bids-standard/202404-seattle-maintainer-meeting/README.md

 # BIDS maintainer meeting, Seattle, April 11th-12th, 2024

 The purpose of this meeting is to broadly advance BIDS development.
-Participants will work in small team to advance a variety of different topics, including advancing BEPs
+Participants will work in small teams to advance a variety of different topics, including advancing BEPs and common principles.

 ## Location